What do you mean? The Doctor said in shock.

 “You mean the scientists of this facility?”

 “Yes.
 The people of this strange place, they created our universe as a simple experiment.
 They replicated the same explosion that created your reality, but on a smaller scale and created a mini universe.
 It may have seemed small to you on the outside, but from our perspective, it was a full reality filled with planets, stars, and galaxies just like yours.”

 “Fascinating” the Doctor replied.

 “For years I wasn’t sure what to make of our creators.”
-Excelios continued.
+Exelicos continued.
 “I hated them for interfering, I hated them for not interfering.
-I hated them for making us just for an experiment, something to show off in a lab, but looking at what these monsters have done to them now, I can’t help but pity them.”
+I hated them for making us just for an experiment, something to show off in a lab, but looking at what these monsters have done to them now.
+I can’t help but pity the fools.”

 “It seemed the so called chosen people still weren’t ready to hear the truth” the Doctor said with regret.

 “Quite so.
 Eventually wars broke out between their Federation as the races tried to settle who was the one chosen race.
 Our creators tried to tell them not to fight, but it didn’t matter.
 Whole planets, solar systems were destroyed by the wars, the Federation fell, and the chosen races degenerated into savages, monsters.

 The creators were ashamed of what they had done.
 They abandoned us once again.
 Eventually when they saw how degenerate their chosen people became, they stopped monitoring us altogether and wrote the experiment off as a failure.
 They didn’t pull the plug on it thankfully, but they didn’t bother with us again, which turned out to be a mistake.

 The chosen races remained savage, degenerate, monsters, but unfortunately the technology from their ancestors, and the secrets about how the universe worked, the creators had given them still persisted.
 Eventually one of the chosen races was able to conquer the others.
 The Liexsha.